Toward a Theory of Phase Transitions in Quantum Control Landscapes: Steepest-descent method and saddle-point of Omega(z)

-Finally, from the holomorphicity of $\Omega(z)$ we deduce that $\Im \Omega(z)$ is constant around the point $y_*$ along the tangent direction $z(x){=}x{+}iy_*$ and that $d_x^2\Omega(z_*) {<} 0$ \cite{murray2012asymptotic}.
-Therefore, the integration path in Eq.~\eqref{eq:partfunc_exact_2} may be deformed to cross the saddle-point $z{=}iy_*$ in the tangent direction $z(x)$, for which (i) the imaginary part is constant and (ii) the second derivative of the real part is negative.
-This proves that $z{=}iy_*$ is a valid point for the steepest-descent method \cite{murray2012asymptotic}.
+As a last step, we prove that $z_*$ is a \emph{valid} stationary point for the steepest-descent method \cite{murray2012asymptotic}.
+In particular, we prove that the integration path in Eq.~\eqref{eq:partfunc-G-3} may be deformed to cross the saddle-point $z{=}iy_*$ in the tangent direction $z(x)$, for which (i) the imaginary part is constant and (ii) the second derivative of the real part is negative.
+The above two properties follow from the holomorphicity of $\Omega(z)$ in $z_*$.
+In particular, holomorphicity implies that $\Im \Omega(z)$ is constant around the point $y_*$ along the tangent direction $z(x){=}x{+}iy_*$ and that $d_x^2\Omega(z_*) {<} 0$ \cite{murray2012asymptotic}.
+This completes the proof that $z_*{=}iy_*$ is a valid point for the steepest-descent method applied to Eq.~\eqref{eq:partfunc-G-3}.